Tenacious disease-fighter ready to tackle World Bank

 "This is a man who's worked in squatter settlements, slums, villages, cities, prisons, he's done all that," Paul Farmer, a friend of 30 years and fellow co-founder of non-profit group Partners In Health, told Reuters in Rwanda.

-Kim breaks the mould among potential U.S. nominees on numerous counts, not least that his background is based not primarily in finance but in medicine and academia.
+Kim breaks the mold among potential U.S. nominees on numerous counts, not least that his background is based not primarily in finance but in medicine and academia.

 Robert Zoellick, current World Bank president who steps down in June, once famously said the World Bank's problem was that it was called a bank, implying that it was seen as a money-lender when its central mission is lifting people out of poverty.